 What to do if you suspect a scam

-- Never click the link, if an email asks you to log into your account visit the company’s page direct via a browser or search engine
+- – If an email asks you to log into your account visit the company’s page direct via a browser or search engine

-- Delete the email and block the from address
+- – Delete the email and block the sender

 If you’re unsure whether an email has come from us, please forward it to us at firstname.lastname@example.org and we will let you know if it’s genuine.